Renting a car in Argentina is one of the best ways to explore this huge, beautiful country.

 I lived in Argentina for two years and, while we owned a car in Buenos Aires, we always rented cars when we flew to other cities in Argentina.
 (It’s much easier to fly and rent a car rather than drive for two days straight – this country is BIG!)

-It can seem confusing to rent a car in a foreign country, especially a country where you may not speak the language.
+It can seem confusing to rent a car in a foreign country, especially one where you may not speak the language.
 So, to help you out, here are some tips and suggestions for renting a car in Argentina.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).